 - Hiking alone is not advised because rape is an issue.

-- Children sometimes beg and throw stones at cars, especially 4WD vehicles, on remote roads.
+- Children sometimes ask for money and throw stones at cars, especially 4WD vehicles, on remote roads.

 - Lives are lost each year from lightning strikes; keep off high ground during electrical storms and avoid camping in the open.